Abdulrahman-Nasser0/netflix-clone/README.md

 - 🎬 Browse trending movies and TV shows
 - 📺 View detailed information about movies and shows
-- 🔍 Search functionality for finding specific content (Coming Soon!)
+- 🔍 Search functionality for finding specific content
 - 📱 Responsive design that works on all devices
 - 👤 User authentication system
 - 📋 Personal watchlist management
-- 🎭 Category filtering for different genres (Coming Soon!)
+- 🎭 Category filtering for different genres

 ## 🚀 Live Demo